sorbet/sorbet/website/docs/tstruct.md

 > TODO: This page is still a fragment.
 Contributions welcome!

-While Sorbet supports using Hashes and Structs, using they aren't always possible to model well statically.
+While Sorbet supports using Hashes and Structs, it isn't always possible to define these models well.

 The `sorbet-runtime` gem ships with an alternative to using Ruby's `Hash` or `Struct` classes that is more well supported: `T::Struct`.
 It works like this: